 Those who use their bodies differently due to spinal cord injury, being an amputee, Multiple Sclerosis (MS), Cerebral Palsy, and the list can go on, will know that back pain is an everyday companion.
 For me, that is true.
 Our bodies are designed to move, not be static and stationary.
 I was dutiful at stretching for many years, but pain caught up with me.
 I began exploring alternative methods as I do not do well with pain medications.
 I had no desire to live in a mental stupor, watching life pass by and not be a part of it.
 I also did not want my bowel and bladder to pay the price for continual narcotic pain meds.

 About 13 years ago, I began trying massage therapy.
 I am still using it for pain management 13 years later.
-The difference now is the frequency in which I go.
-When I first started, my massage therapist was very intuitive and could feel my body begin to tense up at surgery sites, respecting my body cues.
+The difference now is the frequency with which I go.
+When I first started, my massage therapist was intuitive and could feel my body begin to tense up at surgery sites, respecting my body cues.
 She would back off the pressure, taking her time over months until the tension lessened with her touch on my scarred area.
 My injured body found safety in her touch, and she began the work of addressing years of scar tissue accumulation.

 ADDRESSING SCAR TISSUE

 Why was breaking down scar tissue so important?
 We are designed for movement, and surgeries cause scarring in the healing process that does not allow the muscles, tendons to move freely.
 Many types of disabilities can effectively create the same effect on the body.
 Thus massage begins moving those places to ease the restriction of the tissues that do not move freely.
-My massage therapist was very good at telling me what she was doing so that my mind was calm with her touch as well.
+My massage therapist was very good at telling me what she was doing so that my mind was calm with her touch.

 FREQUENCY & TYPE OF BODYWORK

-Over that last five years, I have gone to every-other-week, to 10 days or sometimes weekly.
+Over the last five years, I have gone to every-other-week, to 10 days or sometimes weekly.
 I also changed the type of bodywork I receive.
-Now, I need more fascia work to address scar tissue and we're looking at structure and movement patterns because the massage was no longer giving me the relief it did at first.
+Now, I need more fascia work to address scar tissue, and we're looking at structure and movement patterns because the massage was no longer giving me the relief it did at first.
 That may be due to age, hypothyroidism, post-menopause, …. who knows.
 This work, Rolfing, also has a different type of delivery.
 She uses her feet.
-It can sometimes be painful for me, BUT, so worth the release of my physical pain afterward.
+It can sometimes be painful for me, BUT so worth the release of my physical pain afterward.
 As I am a wheelchair user, I find I need my hip flexors stretched.
 I also have my legs stretched from my glutes to my heels.
 I can feel the pain in my body release with every stretch.

 My needs are lovingly cared for at Bull City Soles Massage & Bodywork Studio.